 Isn’t it marvelous that we’re able to hear such a wonderful old piece actually performed by its original composer?
-Rachmaninoff first performed it in 1892 and premiered it in 1903.
-I hear a blend of nostalgia and melancholy.
-The fact that he composed it 25 years before the downfall of the Tsarist government reveals he may have begun to sense the earliest winds of change.
+Rachmaninoff first performed it at the age of 19 in 1892 and premiered it in 1903 in Moscow.
+I hear a blend of nostalgia and melancholy (Rachmaninoff’s own family having been part of an old aristocracy).
+The fact that he composed it 25 years before the downfall of the Tsarist government reveals he may have begun to sense in the socio-economic-political climatethe earliest winds of change, which we can hear in the composition’s rich (yet foreboding) tone.

 …in the state of public and private morals as well as the constitutions and laws of nations, there is a general disregard and forgetfulness of the supernatural, a gradual falling away from the strict standard of Christian virtue, and that men are slipping back into the shameful practices of paganism.